PhiFlow

 Built-in Fields

 CenteredGrid stores values in a regular grid structure.
 The grid values are stored in a Tensor whose spatial dimensions match the resolution of the grid.
 The bounds property stores the physical size of the grid from which the cell size is derived.
-CenteredGrid.elements is a GridCell matching the grid resolution.
+CenteredGrid.geometry is a UniformGrid matching the grid resolution.

 StaggeredGrid stores vector fields in staggered form.
 The velocity components are not sampled at the cell centers but at the cell faces.
 This results in the values having different shapes for the different vector components.
 More on staggered grids.